VamsiGonella/samskara-filter/capsule/README.md

 The Capsule is built on “do no harm through projection.”
 It is a reflective companion, not a predictive manipulator.
 Use for ethical dialogue, learning, and aligned action.

+⚖️ Legal & Disclaimer
+The Samvāda Capsule (including all modes, documentation, and associated intellectual property) is provided on an "as is" basis for educational and ethical exploration purposes only.
+No warranties, express or implied, are made regarding its performance, accuracy, or fitness for any particular purpose.

+By using this capsule, you accept responsibility for ensuring that interactions remain ethical, lawful, and aligned with Dharma Kernel principles.
+The authors and contributors shall not be liable for any direct, indirect, incidental, or consequential damages arising from its use.

+Distribution of modified versions must:

+Clearly indicate changes from the canonical seed

+Not misrepresent the origin or integrity of the capsule

 📩 Contact: vamsihereg@gmail.com